GeekyAnts/laravel-inertia-sharedo/CONTRIBUTING.md

 ## Bugs and Improvements

-We use the issue tracker to keep track of bugs and improvements to SyncState itself, its examples, and the documentation.
+We use the issue tracker to keep track of bugs and improvements to Share-Dialog itself, its repo, and the documentation.
 We encourage you to open issues to discuss improvements, architecture, theory, internal implementation, etc. If a topic has been discussed before, we will ask you to join the previous discussion.

 Please read and understand the contribution guide before creating an issue or pull request.

 ## Docs

 Improvements to the documentation are always welcome.
-You can find them in the on [demo]() repository.
+You can find them in the on [Share-Dialog-Docs](https://github.com/GeekyAnts/laravel-share-dialog-docs) repository.
 We use [Docusaurus](https://v2.docusaurus.io/) to build our documentation website.
 The website is published automatically whenever the `master` branch is updated.

 ## Sending a Pull Request